 The Diffusion Equation

-which states that neutrons diffuses from high concentration (high flux) to low concentration.
+which states that neutrons diffuse from high concentration (high flux) to low concentration.

 We return now to the neutron balance equation and substitute the neutron current density vector by J = -D∇Ф. Assuming that ∇.∇ = ∇2 = Δ (therefore div J = -D div (∇Ф) = -DΔФ) we obtain the diffusion equation.

-The derivation of diffusion equation is based on Fick’s law which is derived under many assumptions.
-The diffusion equation can, therefore, not be exact or valid at places with strongly differing diffusion coefficients or in strongly absorbing media.
-This implies that the diffusion theory may show deviations from a more accurate solution of the transport equation in the proximity of external neutron sinks, sources and media interfaces.
+The derivation of the diffusion equation is based on Fick’s law which is derived under many assumptions.
+Therefore, the diffusion equation cannot be exact or valid at places with strongly differing diffusion coefficients or in strongly absorbing media.
+This implies that the diffusion theory may show deviations from a more accurate solution of the transport equation in the proximity of external neutron sinks, sources, and media interfaces.

 To solve the diffusion equation, which is a second-order partial differential equation throughout the reactor volume, it is necessary to specify certain boundary conditions.
-It is very dependent on the complexity of certain problem.
+It is very dependent on the complexity of a certain problem.
 One-dimensional problems solutions of diffusion equation contain two arbitrary constants.
-Therefore, in order to solve one-dimensional one-group diffusion equation, we need two boundary conditions to determine these coefficients.
-The most convenient boundary conditions are summarized in following few points:
+Therefore, we need two boundary conditions to determine these coefficients to solve a one-dimensional one-group diffusion equation.
+The most convenient boundary conditions are summarized in the following few points:

 Diffusion Length of Neutron

-During solution of the diffusion equation we often meet with very important parameter that describes behavior of neutrons in a medium.
+During the diffusion equation solution, we often meet with a very important parameter that describes the behavior of neutrons in a medium.

 The solution of diffusion equation (let assume the simplest diffusion equation) usually starts by division of entire equation by diffusion coefficient:

-The term L2 is called the diffusion area (and L called the diffusion length).
-For thermal neutrons with an energy of 0.025 eV a few values of L are given in table below.
+The term L2 is called the diffusion area (and L is called the diffusion length).
+For thermal neutrons with an energy of 0.025 eV, a few values of L are given in the table below.

 Physical Meaning of the Diffusion Length

 It is interesting to try to interpret the “physical” meaning of the diffusion length.
-The physical meaning of the diffusion length can be seen by calculation of the mean square distance that a neutron travels in the one direction from the plane source to its absorption point.
+The physical meaning of the diffusion length can be seen by calculating the mean square distance that a neutron travels in the one direction from the plane source to its absorption point.

-If we consider a point source of neutrons the physical meaning of the diffusion length can be seen again by calculation of the mean square distance that a neutron travels from the source to its absorption point.
+If we consider a point source of neutrons, the physical meaning of the diffusion length can be seen again by calculating the mean square distance that a neutron travels from the source to its absorption point.

-L2 is equal to one-sixth of the square of the average distance (in all dimension) between the neutron’s birth point (as a thermal neutron) and its absorption.
+L2 is equal to one-sixth of the square of the average distance (in all dimensions) between the neutron’s birth point (as a thermal neutron) and its absorption.

 This distance must not be confused with the average distance traveled by the neutrons.
 The average distance traveled by the neutrons is equal to the mean free path for absorption λa = 1/Σa and is much larger than the distance measured in a straight line.
-This is because neutrons in medium undergo many collisions and they follow a very zig-zag path through medium.
+This is because neutrons in the medium undergo many collisions, and they follow a very zig-zag path through the medium.

 Applicability of Diffusion Theory

-Nowadays the diffusion theory is widely used in core design of the current Pressurized Water Reactors (PWRs) or Boiling Water Reactors (BWRs).
-It provides a strictly valid mathematical description of the neutron flux, but it must be emphasized that the diffusion equation (in fact the Fick’s law) was derived under the following assumptions:
+Nowadays, the diffusion theory is widely used in the core design of the current Pressurized Water Reactors (PWRs) or Boiling Water Reactors (BWRs).
+It provides a strictly valid mathematical description of the neutron flux.
+Still, it must be emphasized that the diffusion equation (in fact the Fick’s law) was derived under the following assumptions: